KevinChngJY/stock_advisor_bot/README.md

 <img src="https://github.com/KevinChngJY/stock_advisor_bot/blob/main/Image/architecture1.PNG" width="655" height="350"
      style="float: left; margin-right: 0px;" />

-API Gateway of system is using ngrok (Between telegram and Rasa OpenSource Server)
+API Gateway of system is using ngrok (Between telegram and Rasa OpenSource Server/Django)

-## DEPLOY TO SERVER (DIGITAL OCEAN) : 2 Server Machine or 3 Server Machine
-(Not in the scope of this project)

-## DEPLOY TO CONTAINER
-(Not in the scope of this project)
+In this project, besides telegram chat platform, if user selects option 6 : Reinforcement Learning & Evolving Learning, it would navigate user to website.
+(Therefore, we need 2 ports (forwarding to external) through ngrok.
+In ngrok, for 2 port forwarding from local, it has to pay USD 10 monthly subscription (as per 31 Oct 2021).

 ---
 ## SECTION 3 : PROJECT - MILESTONES